pypyr/pypyr/README.rst

 This step requires the following key in the pypyr context to succeed:

-- fetchJsonPath.
+- fetchJsonPath

   - path-like.
 Path to file on disk.
 Can be relative.

+- fetchJsonKey

+  - Optional.
+Write json to this context key.
+If not specified, json writes directly to context root.

-Supports `Substitutions`_.
+All inputs support `Substitutions`_.

 Json parsed from the file will be merged into the pypyr context.
 This will overwrite existing values if the same keys are already in there.